-U.S. stocks markets were slated to close early at 1 p.m. for the U.S. Independence Day holiday on Friday.
+U.S. stock markets closed early, at 1 p.m., ahead of Friday's U.S. Independence Day holiday in thin trade.
 Bond and oil markets were to close at normal hours.

-The euro dipped to one-week troughs versus the dollar as European Central Bank President Mario Draghi affirmed its low interest rate policy, citing persistent downside risks to the euro zone economy.
+The euro dipped to one-week troughs versus the dollar as European Central Bank President Mario Draghi affirmed the ECB's low interest-rate policy, citing persistent downside risks to the euro zone economy.

 Gold slipped as the dollar extended early gains after the U.S. nonfarm payrolls report.

 U.S. COMEX gold futures for August delivery settled down $10.30 at $1,320.60 an ounce,

 Brent crude futures fell below $111 a barrel as supply fears began to ease after Libya declared an end to an oil crisis that has slashed exports from the member of the Organization of Petroleum Exporting Countries.

 Brent fell to a three-week low as traders took profits, and settled down 24 cents at $111.00 a barrel.
 U.S. oil settled down 42 cents at $104.06 a barrel.
 (Reporting by Herbert Lash; Additional reporting by Marc Jones in London; Editing by Dan Grebler and Leslie Adler)